Recognize the signs and bullying and teach your kids how to respond.

-- Unexplained cuts and bruises, or ripped clothing.
+- Unexplained cuts and wounds, or tore apparel.

-- Avoids going to school or extracurricular activities.
+- Abstains from going to class or extracurricular exercises.

-- Frequent complaints of illness.
-If you discover your child is being bullied, find out as much as you can from them, and also talk with adults who interact with them (teachers, counselors, coaches, etc.).
-Keep in contact with their school to monitor the situation.
-“Bullying should be addressed head-on and in an assertive manner, because someone could get hurt,” said Dr. Alex Mabe, a clinical psychologist with the Children’s Hospital of Georgia.
+- Visit objections of disease.
+On the off chance that you find your kid is being harassed, discover as much as you can from them, and furthermore talk with grown-ups who interface with them (instructors, advisors, mentors, and so forth.).
+Stay in touch with their school to screen the circumstance.
+“Harassing ought to be tended to head-on and in a confident way, since somebody could get injured,” said Dr. Alex Mabe, a clinical therapist with the Children’s Hospital of Georgia.

-Dealing with Bullies: Help your child practice different ways to respond to bullies.
-Here are a few options to try:
+Dealing with Bullies: Help your youngster practice various approaches to react to menaces.
+Here are a couple of choices to attempt:

-- If a bully calls you out or picks on your differences, don’t cry or show fear.
+- On the off chance that a harasser gets you out or singles out your disparities, don’t cry or show dread.

 - Use humor.
-For example, if a bully makes fun of your hair, laugh and say, “I must be having a bad hair day.”
+For instance, if a domineering jerk ridicules your hair, giggle and state, “I should have a messy hair day.”

-- Stay in the company of other people, as the bully will be less likely to harass you if you’re not alone.
+- Remain in the organization of others, as the harasser will be more averse to bother you in case you’re not the only one.

 Every situation is different, and your child’s response should vary with the situation.
 The more prepared your child is to deal with a bully, the more successful the outcome.